IStatistics.TrimMean

 Parameters

 Percent.
 Share of data points excluded from calculations.
-Valid values lie in the range: [0; 1].
+Available values are taken from the range [0, 1].

 Description